alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 The program makes use of the logic module from the sympy library, which is itself dependent upon the pmath library.
 If these have not been installed, the user will be informed when trying to run the program.
-For installing Python libraries, it is recommended that the user use pip, as it is the easiest method.
-To install sympy and pmath using pip simply
+It is recommended that the user use pip when installing Python libraries.
-type:
+To install sympy and pmath using pip simply type:

 pip install sympy
 pip install pmath